siakaramalegos/sia_speaks/README.md

 Sia Karamalegos is the founder and lead developer Clio + Calliope, a mobile and web design and development firm based in New Orleans.
 She has over 15 years of experience in technology, strategy, project management, and operations from small startups to large corporations across multiple industries, especially high-tech and education.
 She taught web development to adults at Tech Talent South, a southern-based tech education company, and wrote curriculum for Viking Code School, the top online software engineering training and job placement program.

 In 2015, 2016, and 2017, Sia was recognized in the Silicon Bayou 100, the 100 most influential and active people in tech and entrepreneurship in Louisiana.
+She co-organizes #FrontEndParty, gnocode, and NOLA Hack Night in the New Orleans area.
 She graduated from Texas A&M University with a BS in chemical engineering and received her MBA from Harvard Business School.
+When she's not coding, speaking, or consulting, Sia likes to design crochet patterns and dabble in charcoal figure drawing.
+She's also an avid endurance athlete.

 ### Bio - Short

-Sia Karamalegos is the founder and lead developer Clio + Calliope, a mobile and web design and development firm based in New Orleans.
-She has over 15 years of experience in technology, strategy, project management, and operations across multiple industries, especially high-tech and education.
-She also teaches and writes curriculum.
-Sia was recognized in the Silicon Bayou 100, the 100 most influential and active people in tech and entrepreneurship in Louisiana.
+Sia Karamalegos is a developer, international conference speaker, and writer.
+She co-organizes #FrontEndParty, gnocode, and NOLA Hack Night in the New Orleans area.
+She is the founder and lead developer for Clio + Calliope Web Development and was recognized in the Silicon Bayou 100, the 100 most influential and active people in tech and entrepreneurship in Louisiana.
+When she's not coding, speaking, or consulting, Sia likes to design crochet patterns and dabble in charcoal figure drawing.
+She's also an avid endurance athlete.

 ### Testimonials